OpenTechStrategies/hypha-wiki/Local-development-environment.md

 * `--bind …` makes it listen on localhost port 9001.
 Socket works as well but on macOS they have given me issues, while tcp connections always seems to just work.

 ### Set up Apache or Nginx

 Set up new vhost for Apache or Nginx.
 We let the web server handle static files and proxy everything else over to Gunicorn.

+The examples uses port 80 for web server and port 9001 for WSGI, feel free to change that if needed.
+You maybe are already running other services on these ports or prefer to not run the web server as root and want a port above 1024.

 #### Apache